TheAwiteb/inrs/README.md

  * [Rust](https://www.rust-lang.org/)

 ## Features
+- Write in Rust 🦀.
 - Sort translations by key (in json file).
 - Add the missing keys with an empty translation (in json file).
 - Create new language with `create` command.
+- Add/Update translation on specified language with `update` command.
+- Delete translation by key in all languages with `delete` command.

 ## Disadvantages
 - Only support json files